 I grew up in what many may consider a broken household, though I never would have realized it as such.
 It was just my family, and normal to me.
-There was alcoholism and other sources of pain present.
+There were alcoholism and other sources of pain present.
 Sports became a refuge for me; I even remember practicing baseball in grocery parking lots full of snow.
 There was pain present internally that I didn’t dig into until I entered recovery.

 Addiction Interrupted My Baseball Dreams

 My lifelong dream was always to play Major League Baseball.
 And I was well on my way to achieving my dream, particularly after being named MVP of the Division II College World Series while at the University of Tampa.
-But my addictions, and other struggles, got in the way.
+But my addictions, and other struggles got in the way.
 I didn’t listen when people pulled me aside to caution me about how I was taking care of myself or how hard I was partying.
 I couldn’t even stop after getting kicked off the baseball team the next year.
 I had begun to love my addiction more than my dream.

 The next few years were a journey of ups and downs, with each low getting lower.
-I managed to transfer to another college, Chico State up in northern California, to continue on playing college baseball.
+I managed to transfer to another college, Chico State up in northern California, to continue playing college baseball.
 But there I started getting sucked more into drugs.
-After that door closed, I decided to try to make money, and managed to get a well-paying job with Fidelity.
+After that door closed, I decided to try to make money and managed to get a well-paying job with Fidelity.
 But, again my addictions got in the way.
 I struggled to continue to put in effort after the initial thrill of the new thing passed.
 I needed change so I decided to move back home to Boston just as the opioid epidemic was in full flight.
 I soon found myself struggling with a new more powerful addiction to OxyContin and other opiates for six more years.

 It got to the point where my family had pretty much disowned me.
 I was stealing from my 95-year-old grandmother to sustain my habit.
 Most nights, I would drive with one of my dogs from neighborhood to neighborhood rummaging through people’s trash to collect five-cent cans to buy nips the following morning when the clock struck eight o’clock.
 I’d go through early phases of seeking help, and trying to get clean, to appease those around me.
 But, each time I would stumble back into the cynical cycle of life in addiction, without actually getting treatment.